dbafromthecold/SqlServerChaosEngineering/PITCHME.md

 ### Defining an experiment

-Which failure has the highest failure likelihood and impact?
+Which failure has the highest failure likelihood and impact?<br>
-What will you gain from testing that failure?
+What will you gain from testing that failure?<br>
-Is there anything else that can be tested?
+Is there anything else that can be tested?<br>
-Experiment can be performed manually or scripted Organise a time slot to perform the experiment
+Experiment can be performed manually or scripted<br>
+Organise a time slot to perform the experiment<br>

 ---

 ### Running the experiment

-Who needs to be involved?
+Who needs to be involved?<br>
-Active participants vs Observers
+Active participants vs Observers<br>
-Have a saftey monitor
+Have a saftey monitor<br>
 Communicate!

 ---